mitulgarg/mitulgarg/README.md

 Machine Learning , Cloud , Generative AI/Agentic AI , DevOps , and Full Stack Web Applications Enthusiast

-Passionate about GenAI, Machine Learning, Cloud and 'Product' - for the end user.
+Passionate about Generative AI, Agentic AI, Cloud, and building products for the end user.
-I've delved into the world of Generative AI, from ML to algorithms and applications and built projects with NLP using fine-tined LLMs , recommender systems, computer vision, CRNN models for Image Classification along with websites using React.Js and fullstack apps using FastAPI and also worked on Frappe integrated with VueJS.
-I've built Agentic AI solutions with/without frameworks, built MCP Servers and MCP Clients as well.
-I've fine tuned LLMs for my personal projects and have also worked with Local quantized GGUF models.
-I've learned Cloud/DevOps on AWS with EC2, Sagemaker, Bedrock, IAM and various other tools.
+I’ve built Agentic AI solutions with and without frameworks, developed MCP Servers and Clients, fine-tuned LLMs for personal projects, and worked with local quantized GGUF models.

+I’ve built full-stack applications with FastAPI, React.js, Vue.js, and Frappe, integrating AI capabilities into end-to-end product experiences.

+I also have experience in Cloud/DevOps on AWS/OCI (EC2, SageMaker, Bedrock, IAM, and more)!

+Alongside Agentic AI, I’ve explored the broader Generative AI and ML ecosystem—from algorithms to real-world applications—building projects with NLP, recommender systems, computer vision models, and CRNNs for image classification.

 🔭 Stuff I'm Currently Working On: